Striking Cadre Battalions: Beginnings

-The idea to create the UBK was conceived among Warsaw’s conspirational circles in early 1940s.
+The idea to create the UBK was conceived among Warsaw's conspirational circles in early 1940s.
 Altogether, eight battalions were formed, and their task was to engage the Germans in Polish countryside, especially in the Eastern Borderlands of Poland.

 First attempt to organize armed resistance took place in October 1942.
-Members of the 1st Battalion, under Captain Ignacy Telechun (nom de guerre Toporski), after concentration in the forests north of Warsaw, headed towards northern Podlasie, where they wanted to set a base.
+Members of the 1st Battalion, under Captain Ignacy Telechun (nom de guerre Toporski), after concentration in the forests north of Warsaw, headed towards northern Podlaskie, where they wanted to set a base.
 However, their forces were not strong enough and after several skirmishes with the Wehrmacht, the unit returned to Warsaw.
 They lost 36 men - 4 killed, 2 wounded and 30 captured.